edogola4/Quiz/quiz-app/README.md

 - │   └── QuestionCard    - # Question display component
 - ├── assets
 - │   └── sounds         - # Sound effects

+## 🙋 FAQ

+**Q: Where are the questions from?**
+- A: Questions are sourced from the Open Trivia Database.

+**Q: Can I add more categories?**
+- A: Yes!
+Modify the Category enum in API.ts to add more categories supported by the API.

+**Q: How are scores persisted?**
+- A: High scores are saved in the browser's local storage.

+**Q: Why am I seeing an error message?**
+- A: Errors typically occur due to API connectivity issues.
+Check your internet connection and try again.